Skip to Content

 Tending the garden in a greenhouse

 Summer crops require more maintenance than winter crops.
-If any pests or diseases exist at all, they tend to appear less frequently.
+If any pests or diseases exist, they tend to appear less frequently.

 Due to their propensity for slower growth and the absence of heat to promote evaporation, plants also require less water.
 You should typically wait for one to two inches of soil above the surface to become completely dry between waterings, depending on the species.

-If you’re beginning your seedlings in new soil, you won’t need to fertilize them at all.
-Avoid using manure but use compost and mulch instead.
+If you’re beginning your seedlings in new soil, you won’t need to fertilize them.
+Avoid using manure, but use compost and mulch instead.
 It is too nutrient-rich and could cause plant burns.

 If a plant dies back during the winter and is being kept indoors for additional protection from the outdoors, it should be clipped down to just above the soil line.

-When the snow starts to pile, sweeping it off your structure will be your biggest task.
-Snow adds insulation but also covers the sun, which is bad for your crops.
-To complete the task, a ladder, and a brush can be used.
+When snow piles, sweeping it off your structure will be your biggest task.
+Snow adds insulation but also covers the sun, which is bad for crops.
+To complete the task, a ladder and a brush can be used.

-Additionally, keep an eye out for any signs of rodent infestation, such as chewed-up pots or leaves, as well as tipped-over pots and droppings.
+Additionally, watch for any signs of rodent infestation, such as chewed-up pots or leaves, as well as tipped-over pots and droppings.
 If you notice any signs of rodents, try to close up any openings in your building and use traps or repellents.

 Fluctuating Temperatures

-The extreme temperature swings that many regions can undergo in the winter as well as the summer are something you should be aware of while using an unheated greenhouse.
+You should be aware of the extreme temperature swings that many regions can undergo in the winter and the summer while using an unheated greenhouse.

 You have to pay close attention to the forecast.
 You may be experiencing your typical pleasant autumn days in the mid-fifties, but a sudden cold front will bring temperatures down to the twenties.